 Action Alterative 1 is projected to generate 3,467 daily net new weekday transit trips above existing conditions, with 255 transit trips occurring during the AM peak hour and 326 transit trips occurring during the PM peak hour.
-As compared to the No Action Alternative, this would result in a difference of 2,381 daily net new weekday transit trips, with 174 additional transit trips occurring during the PM peak hour.
+As compared to the No Action Alternative, this would result in a difference of 2,381 daily net new weekday transit trips, with 174 additional transit trips occurring during the AM peak hour.

 It is assumed that transit trips would be distributed to the available transit routes based on the vehicular trip distribution patterns.
 There would be sufficient capacity within the existing transit service to accommodate the new transit trips that would be generated by Action Alternative 1.
 Based on the projected passenger demand, the majority of transit routes traveling through the site would continue to operate with a passenger load factor below 1.0.
-Only Route 331 is projected to operate with a passenger load above 1.0 during the PM peak hour for buses traveling in the direction of Downtown.
+Only Route 331 is projected to operate with a passenger load factor below 1.0.
+Only Route 331 is projected to operate with a passenger load factor below 1.0.
+Only Route 331 is projected to operate with a passenger load factor below 1.0.
+Action alternative of Downtown.
 Based on WTA standards for acceptable passenger load factors, the projected passenger loads for Route 331 would be considered acceptable.
 Additionally, it expected that transit capacity would increase under Action Alternative 1 based on the proposed WTA plans to increase frequency of service for Route 331, but the specific increase in service has not been identified.